 ICM Strategy in Tournament Poker: The Complete Guide

 There are two ways to play tournament poker.
-One way is to follow the solver — understand the theory, apply the right risk premiums at the right stages, and let the model guide you through each decision.
-The other way is to read the table, identify the mistakes your opponents are making right now, and deviate from theory to extract more than the solver thinks is possible.
+One way is to follow the solver and play GTO.
+The other way is to exploit the mistakes your opponents are making and deviate from GTO to make the most money.
+The best players do both.
+This guide teaches both the GTO and exploitative way to approach the different stages of poker tournaments.

 Stage 1: Early tournament — play close to chip EV